Why Nutrition?

 Our programme is designed to offer a school meal high in protein and fortified with micronutrients to combat all aspects of malnutrition.

-We provide a plant based pantry of nutritionally fortified foods that are delicious and familiar to the children.
-Ingredients are combined in a variety of ways to create a varied menu.
+For Lunch we provide a plant based pantry of nutritionally fortified foods that are delicious and familiar to the children.
+Ingredients are combined in a variety of ways to create a diverse menu.
+Peanut Butter is provided to schools that have access to fresh bread.
+Each lunch meal is accompanied by a vitamin and mineral infused drink.

 Baked Beans